Back to the full dot-point answer

 The point of naming devices is to use the right name.
 Specificity is mark-bearing.

-What is aesthetic features?Show answer
+What are aesthetic features?Show answer

 Properties of the text as a whole or of large sections of it.
 Form, structure, voice, focalisation, tone, atmosphere, pacing, narrative time, intertextuality.
 Aesthetic features operate at the scale of the chapter, the section, the novel.

-What is stylistic devices?Show answer
+What are stylistic devices?Show answer

 Local language moves that operate sentence by sentence.
 Metaphor, simile, polysyndeton, anaphora, free indirect discourse, irony, juxtaposition, allusion, alliteration, assonance, syntactic inversion.
 Stylistic devices are the building blocks the writer arranges to produce the aesthetic features.